justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/country-options/deactivating-a-country-for-billing-or-shipping/README.md

 # Deactivating a Country for Billing or Shipping

-In certain situations, it may be necessary to deactivate a country for shipping or billing purposes.
+Some stores may need to deactivate a country for shipping or billing purposes.

 This article documents how to deactivate a country in the Control Panel.